vishalgarg-sec/Software-Supply-Chain-Security/README.md

 * [NTIA Conformance Checker](https://github.com/spdx/ntia-conformance-checker)
 * [protobom](https://github.com/bom-squad/protobom) - Protobom offers a format-neutral representation of SBOM package and file data and the ability to translate this data between popular SBOM formats.
 * [bomshell](https://github.com/chainguard-dev/bomshell) - Bomshell is an SBOM programming interface and workbench that lets users query and remix data from SBOMs to extract and model software to generate new SBOMs that are structured and contain the data that SBOM ingestion tools expect.
+* [bobber](https://github.com/devops-kung-fu/bomber) - bomber scans the closed source SBOMs that are provided when you receive them from vendors.
+It can scan open source SBOMs too, and technically you could use bomber as an open source SCA tool if you wanted to.

 #### SBOM Governance
 * [Aqua Chain-bench](https://github.com/aquasecurity/chain-bench/tree/main)